January 18, 2022, by Leah Sharpe

 By Gemma Foxall, Employability Education Projects Officer

 As part of our Spotlight On series of events, we held an informative session all about lab-based careers.
 Amy (MSci Human Genetics), Group Leader at Charles River Laboratories, Jaimee (BSc Biology), Brain Bank Technician at King’s College London, and Liam (BSc Microbiology), Lab Manager at NHS Test and Trace, were asked many useful questions during the event.
-Here’s some of their valuable insights:
+Here are some of their valuable insights:

 What strengths are useful to have to work in a lab?